-It is recommended that:

-Audit Committee consider and endorse the approach to preparation of the 2019/20 Strategic Audit Plan.
+It is recommended that Audit Committee consider and endorse the approach to preparation of the 2023/24 Strategic Audit Plan.

-Audit Committee are also invited to highlight any areas for consideration by the Chief Internal Auditor, for inclusion in the 2019/20 Strategic Audit Plan.
+Audit Committee are also invited to highlight any areas for consideration by the Head of Internal Audit and Risk Management, for inclusion in the 2023/24 Strategic Audit Plan.